extension-js/extension.js/docs/TELEMETRY.md

 ## What is collected

-Per CLI run, at most one of:
+Per CLI run, at most one of these, except for a watch session, which is explained below:

 | event              | sampled                           | properties                     |
 | ------------------ | --------------------------------- | ------------------------------ |